asharma-dev/Testing-React-Revision/README.md

-**Because this demo involves using typescript, we can create a simple react application using the command `npx create-react-app my-app --template typescript`.**
+**Because this demo involves using typescript, we can create a simple react application using the command `npx create-react-app my-app --template typescript` or follow [this](https://create-react-app.dev/docs/adding-typescript).**